The Parent PLUS Loan Crisis

 UNCF's report, THE PARENT PLUS LOAN CRISIS: An Urgent Crisis Facing Students at the Nation's HBCUs, documented the crisis and called on the Department of Education to immediately reinstate its original Parent PLUS credit requirements while it conducts a transparent and deliberate review process for new criteria.

 After a vigorous advocacy campaign by UNCF, the U.S. Department of Education has responded.
-On August 8, 2014, the U.S. Department of Education formally proposed new Parent PLUS Loan rules that will re-open the doors to college for thousands of students at HBCUs.
-The new rules include the recommendations of a rulemaking committee that included two UNCF member presidents.
+On October 23, 2014, the U.S. Department of Education formally issued new, final Parent PLUS Loan rules that will re-open the doors to college for thousands of students at HBCUs.
+The new rules include the recommendations of a rulemaking committee that included two UNCF member presidents and will become effective next year for the 2015-2016 school year.

 HOW YOU CAN HELP:

-Media – Learn more about what UNCF is saying about the Parent PLUS loan issue and how it is affecting low-income minority students across the country.
+Media — Learn more about what UNCF is saying about the Parent PLUS Loan issue and how it has affected low-income minority students across the country.